 Create an effective priority matrix

-From there, you can move on to prioritizing the items in the backlog as per the must, could, should format.
-Or the backlog can be arranged in a value-based sequence, starting with the item that would bring the most value to the user, based on research-backed parameters to measure success.
+The UX backlog can also be arranged in a value-based sequence, starting with the item that would bring the most value to the user, based on research-backed parameters to measure success.

 There are other ways to tackle the priority conundrum in UX backlogs.
 Here are a few examples –